ScDor/pyconil25/slides/considerations.md

 When Magic Backfires: Silent default behaviors, testability (the more magic)

-Portability: Mention version support, typing, different OS issues.

 Extensibility: Does the library let you drop back down to the stdlib when needed?
 Does it play nicely with other tools in the ecosystem?
 That flexibility is a big factor.

-When stdlib wins: If it’s 5–10 clear lines, skip the dependency.
-Zero deps is a feature.
 -->